oda-hub/release-notes/README.md

 ## Changes in MMODA 22.07.0000

-`22.07.0000` is a major release, adding several new instruments, integration with Renku, and improving user experience.
+`22.07.0000` is a major release, adding several new major features, and improving user experience.

-## User experience improvements
+## New instruments and integration

 * Added [Gravitatitional Wave analysis](https://www.astro.unige.ch/mmoda/help/mmoda/gravitational-wave-analysis)
 * Added [DESI LegacySurvey analysis](https://www.astro.unige.ch/mmoda/help/mmoda/legacy-survey)
 * Added possibility to open a new [RenkuLab](https://renkulab.io/) session

+## User experience improvements

 * Some improvements in error reporting in frontend and API
 * Some stability improvements